m8nt0/m8nt0/README.md

 ## 🚀 About Me

 > Passionate developer crafting digital experiences at the intersection of AI and human interaction.
-Specialized in full-stack development, machine learning, and systems architecture.
+I specialize in full-stack development, machine learning, and systems architecture.

 ```typescript
 const mikias = {